tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 }
 ```

-Note that smartmatch operator is the default operator used by `match`, you can explicity use one.
+You can also use `given` as a standalone statement to specify the variable of concern

-You can also use `given` as a standalone statement to specify the variable of concern in the execution of a block.
+in the execution of a block.

 ```
 var x = [2, 5]